-Alex Channon, who worked as a fitter from the age of 15 at Agecroft Colliery in Pendlebury, says miners were right to strike in the bitter industrial dispute between the National Union of Miners (NUM) and Margaret Thatcher’s government over mine closures.
+Alex Channon, who worked as a fitter from the age of 15 at Agecroft Colliery in Pendlebury, says miners were right to strike in the bitter industrial dispute between the National Union of Miners (NUM) and Margaret Thatcher’s government over pit closures.

 He says: “I firmly believed that we should have all come out on strike.
 At the time it was right to fight for the industry, for the jobs and the communities.”